United Parcel Service: fundamental analysis and UPS share price forecast for 2026

 Investing in UPS stock entails several risks that may negatively impact its revenue and financial performance.
 The primary ones include:

 • Economic cyclicality: demand for UPS logistics services is directly tied to overall economic activity.
-During recessions or periods of lower consumer demand, delivery and freight volumes decline, especially in the B2B and international trade segments
+During recessions or periods of lower consumer demand, delivery and freight volumes decline, especially in the B2B and international trade segments.

 • Competition: the delivery market is becoming increasingly competitive.
 The major competitors – FedEx, DHL, Amazon Logistics, and national postal services – pursue aggressive pricing policies, invest in technology, and expand their infrastructure.
-Amazon, in particular, is actively developing its logistics, reducing its reliance on UPS as a contractor
+Amazon, in particular, is actively developing its logistics, reducing its reliance on UPS as a contractor.

 • Investment and capital expenditure: to remain competitive, UPS requires extensive modernisation of its fleet, IT infrastructure, and warehousing logistics.
-Mistakes in investment decisions or excessive capital intensity can reduce returns on invested capital
+Mistakes in investment decisions or excessive capital intensity can reduce returns on invested capital.

 Open Account